-At Cerberus we get a lot of companies who ask us to review the security of their product after they’ve designed it and are making plans to put it on to the market, but one of the things that scares us the most is when they say, “I’ve got an IoT product based on a Rasperry Pi - How do I secure it?…”
+We get a lot of companies who ask us to review the security of their product after they’ve designed it and are making plans to put it on to the market, but one of the things that scares us the most is when they ask, “I’ve got an IoT product based on a Rasperry Pi - how do I secure it?”

 The Raspberry Pi

 Don’t get us wrong, we love the Raspberry Pi.
 It’s an amazingly low cost, capable, single board computer with decent processing power, good software support and good connectivitiy.

 We even use them ourselves, for example in our 3D printer server, as an evil WiFi access point, and as part of our internal research project to develop a low cost, high quality advanced IoT device attack platform (but more about that in a future blog post…).

 They’ve also kick-started a whole new generation of engineers capable of interfacing between software and the real world and brought back a spirit of computer enthusiasm to the younger generation that was lost after the advent of the low cost home computer in the 1980’s.

 And that’s just it: the Raspberry Pi was designed as an educational platform.

 Yes, it is great for prototyping as it provides a familiar Linux interface and software support, good wired and wireless interface support and good support for external hardware devices (including some great Pi HATs).

 Unfortunately there are also lots of reasons why in general it’s not great for commercial products, and specifically why it can’t practically be secured.